 2.1 Form and Structure

 This rejection of conventional forms of intellectual discussion is linked to Stirner’s substantive views about language and rationality.
 His distinctive style reflects a conviction that both language and rationality are human products which have come to constrain and oppress their creators.
 Stirner maintains that accepted meanings and traditional standards of argumentation are underpinned by a conception of truth as a privileged realm beyond individual control.
-As a result, individuals who accept this conception are abandoning a potential area of creative self-expression in favour of adopting a subordinate role as servants of truth.
+As a result, individuals who accept this conception are abandoning a potential area of creative self-expression in favour of embracing a subordinate role as servants of truth.
 In stark contrast, Stirner insists that the only legitimate restriction on the form of our language, or on the structure of our arguments, is that they should serve our individual ends.
 It is the frequent failure of conventional meanings and received forms of argument to satisfy his interpretation of this criterion which underpins the remorselessly idiosyncratic form of Stirner’s prose.

 The Ego and Its Own has an intelligible, but scarcely transparent, structure.
-It is organised around a tripartite account of human experience, initially introduced in a description of the stages of an individual life.
+It is organised around a tripartite account of human experience, which is first introduced in a description of the stages of an individual life.
 The first stage in this developmental narrative is the realistic one of childhood, in which children are constrained by material and natural forces such as their parents.
-Liberation from these external constraints is achieved with what Stirner calls the self-discovery of mind, as children find the means to outwit those forces in their own determination and cunning.
-The idealistic stage of youth, however, contains new internal sources of constraint, as individuals once more become enslaved, this time to the spiritual forces of conscience and reason.
+Liberation from these constraints is achieved with what Stirner calls the self-discovery of mind, as children find the means to outwit those extrenal forces in their own determination and cunning.
+The resulting idealistic stage of youth, however, contains new internal sources of constraint, as individuals once more become enslaved, this time to the spiritual forces of conscience and reason.
 Only with the adulthood of egoism do individuals escape both material (external) and spiritual (internal) constraints, learning to value their personal satisfaction above all other considerations.